asimulation: Domain formation and impact on observables in resolved cosmological simulations of the (a)symmetron: Discussions and conclusion

 \subsection{Conclusion}

-We have presented the first cosmological simulations of the (a)symmetron for which spatial and temporal convergence in the field configuration is demonstrated, and we have retrieved quantitative estimates of novel signatures such as secondary light propagation effects, the formation of sheetlike structures imprinted on the dark matter distribution and local oscillations in the fifth force.
-We have analysed the evolution of the power spectra and the halo mass function.
-In the latter, we have observed a feature of greater enhancement at intermediate times, which will be interesting to determine the cause of in the future.
-The possibility to produce simulations resolving fully the dynamic part of the symmetron parameter space opens several possible paths towards uncovering new phenomenological features of the model and further constraining its parameter space.
-In the future, we wish to study in more detail the ISW-RS signal, how it correlates with void structures, and in particular how the gravitational potential of large voids evolve, taken in the context of the anomalous ISW signal found in the literature \citep{kovacs_imprint_2017}; we wish to study in closer detail the effect of oscillating potentials on the radial mass profiles of dark matter halos; and we would like to conduct a more extensive study of the imprint of the domain walls on the dark matter density field, creating planar structures, taken in the context of \cite{peebles_flat_2023}.
-In the future, a larger project would be to simulate the (a)symmetron in the part of its parameter space where it is accounting for dark matter, which is well motivated in the literature \citep{burrage_radial_2017,burrage_symmetron_2019} in addition to our findings presented here and in the companion paper \cite{christiansen_resolved_2023}.
-The (a)symmetron model is an interesting and phenomenologically complex model that includes mechanisms to deal with many of the observational tensions of modern day cosmology, along with a large array of new and unique predictions.
+We have presented the first cosmological simulations of the (a)symmetron for which spatial and temporal convergence in the field configuration was demonstrated, and we retrieved quantitative estimates of novel signatures such as secondary light-propagation effects, the formation of sheet-like structures imprinted on the dark matter distribution, and local oscillations in the fifth force.
+We analysed the evolution of the power spectra and the HMFs.
+In the latter, we observed a feature of greater enhancement at intermediate times, the cause of which will be interesting to determine in the future.
+The possibility of producing simulations that fully resolve the dynamic part of the symmetron parameter space opens several possible paths towards uncovering new phenomenological features of the model and further constraining its parameter space.
+In the future, we wish to study the ISW-RS signal in more detail, its correlation with void structures, and in particular, the evolution of the gravitational potential of large voids, taken in the context of the anomalous ISW signal found in the literature \citep{kovacs_imprint_2017}.
+We wish to study the effect of oscillating potentials on the radial mass profiles of dark matter haloes in greater detail, and we would like to conduct a more extensive study of the imprint of the domain walls on the dark matter density field, where it creates planar structures, taken in the context of \cite{peebles_flat_2023}.
+In the future, a larger project would be a simulation of the (a)symmetron in the part of its parameter space where it accounts for dark matter, which is well motivated in the literature \citep{burrage_radial_2017,burrage_symmetron_2019,kading_lensing_2023}, in addition to our findings presented here and in the companion paper \cite{christiansen_gravitational_2024}.
+The (a)symmetron model is an interesting and phenomenologically complex model that includes mechanisms for solving many of the observational tensions of modern day cosmology, along with a large array of new and unique predictions.
 With the improvement of computational resources and techniques, we expect to access predictions in a larger part of its parameter space in the near future.